 Poor retention can cost you tens—if not hundreds—of thousands of dollars each year.
 If that sounds high, consider not only the direct expenses but also the lost productivity from the open position, as well as the time and money spent on recruiting, hiring, onboarding and training.

-Every three to six months, review turnover rates for specific positions and compare them to the turnover rates of specific departments.
+Analyzing first-year attrition is important because it tells you which positions are most difficult to keep filled and why people are leaving your company during the first year of employment.
+In addition to analyzing retention over the first year, you should review turnover rates for specific positions and compare them to the turnover rates of specific departments.
 You also can analyze turnover rate by pay grade.
 Look for trends and try to spot problem areas for which you need to find solutions as soon as possible.

 How to implement these metrics